 Construction of Lauwersmeerdijk tidal culvert marks start of unique nature projects

 On Monday, June 3, construction began on a dyke passage the Wadden Sea dyke near Lauwersoog.
-Collaborating parties sea dyke gave the go-ahead for construction on the sea dyke , thereby launching the implementation of the nature projects for the Lauwersmeer-Vierhuizergat dyke reinforcement.
-The projects will improve the ecological water quality and nature of the Wadden Sea.
-In addition to the dyke passage , this dyke passage a tidal area in the Marnewaard, artificial reefs and tidal pools, and the development of natural salt marshes.
+The collaborating parties sea dyke kicked off the construction on the sea dyke , thereby marking the start of the nature conservation projects associated with the Lauwersmeerdijk-Vierhuizergat dyke reinforcement.
+These projects will improve the ecological water quality and the natural environment of the Wadden Sea.
+In addition to the dyke passage , the projects dyke passage a tidal area in the Marnewaard, artificial reefs and tidal pools, and the development of natural salt marshes.

-On Saturday, June 8, there will be an open house where interested parties can take a look at the construction of the dyke passage.
+On Saturday, June 8, there will be an open house, and anyone interested can come take a look at the construction of the dyke passage.

-Attendees at the launch of the nature projects
+Attendees on the launch of the nature projects

 Annette van Velde, councillor with special responsibilities atNoorderzijlvest Water Authority: “Work on the dyke reinforcement began in 2023.
 It’s wonderful that we can now also start implementing the nature projects!
 Together with government agencies, nature organizations, and the Ministry of Defense, we have dyke these nature projects to ensure a healthy Wadden Sea ecosystem and a strong dyke .
 In collaboration with the private sector, we are reinforcing the dyke significantly lower emissions and the smart (re)use of raw materials.
 In this way, we are building the most sustainable dyke the Netherlands together.
 I warmly invite everyone to come see this for themselves during Construction Day on Saturday, June 8.